Lightweight and Generalizable Acoustic Scene Representations via Contrastive Fine-Tuning and Distillation: Results

 \sssec{Knowledge Transfer to Student Models.} Table~\ref{tab:student} shows that CRD successfully transfers the structured knowledge from contrastive fine-tuned teachers to compact CP-Mobile (126K version).
 The combination of contrastive fine-tuning with CRD achieves the best performance across all metrics, improving 5-shot accuracy on TUT17 from 53.0\% (FT + KD) to 56.3\% and on ICME24 from 62.6\% to 64.5\%.
 The architectural ablation study further reveals that our design with LayerNorm consistently outperforms both no normalization and BatchNorm variants, confirming our hypothesis that sample-independent normalization enhances transferability.

-\sssec{Transferability Analysis.} Table~\ref{tab:classes} provides insight into the transferability by decomposing the performance on seen and unseen acoustic classes.
-Compared to standard pipeline (FT + KD), our approach (C-FT + CRD) achieves comparable performance on seen classes, while demonstrates superior generalization to unseen categories.
+\sssec{Transferability Analysis.} Table~\ref{tab:classes} provides insight into the transferability by decomposing the performance on seen and unseen classes.
+Compared to standard pipeline (FT+KD), our approach (C-FT+CRD) achieves comparable performance on seen classes, while demonstrates superior generalization to unseen categories (3/10 and 11/15 classes are unseen in TUT17 and ICME24, respectively).
 This highlights the effectiveness of \sname\ for new category adaptation.

 \sssec{Scalability Across Model Sizes.} Figure~\ref{fig:model_size} demonstrates consistent performance improvements across the full range of CP-Mobile variants (6K-126K parameters).
 Our approach achieves more significant and consistent performance improvements compared to the conventional approach (FT + KD).
 On closed-set TAU22 evaluation, improvements range from 1.8\% to 3.2\%, while open-set ICME24 gains are even more pronounced, reaching up to 6.3\% improvement.
 These results confirm that the benefits of structured representation learning scale effectively across different sizes of models.